• Art Magazine

 The reasons for this trend may lie in two and a half years of social distancing, which have intensified the desire to spend more time in nature.
 Many have only realized during this time how calming and energizing a walk in the woods can be.

-The past months of the pandemic have shown us how valuable it is to work from home and enjoy the benefits of a balcony or garden.
+The past months of the pandemic have shown us how invaluable it is to be able to work from home and enjoy the benefits of a balcony or garden.
 Thanks to modern technology such as fast broadband Wi-Fi and smartphones, as well as appropriate software solutions, we are now able to be productive almost anywhere.

 This freedom also applies to many offices where mobile devices such as laptops and Bluetooth connections are standard.